CSCfi/csc-user-guide/docs/accounts/how-to-add-service-access-for-project.md

-# Adding service access for project
+# How to add service access for project

 This document shows how you can add service access for your project.
 Available are the following services: computing services Puhti and